clearlinux/clear-linux-documentation/source/clear-linux/tutorials/nvidia.rst

-Configure Alternative Software Paths
+Configure alternative software paths
 ====================================

-The NVIDIA installer will be directed to install files under :file:`/opt/nvidia` as much as possible to keep its contents isolated from the rest of the |CL| system files under :file:`/usr`.
+The NVIDIA installer is directed to install files under :file:`/opt/nvidia` as much as possible to keep its contents isolated from the rest of the |CL| system files under :file:`/usr`.
 The dynamic linker and X server must be configured to use the content under